Code-Institute-Submissions/globeconnections/README.md

 *(10) I received inspiration for this project from the original website created by [TUI](https://www.tui.co.uk/ "Travel Packages Finder").*

-*(11) The jQuery code to open the map in a new window has been written by Eventyret Mentor from [GITHUB](https://github.com/eventyret "The world's leading software development platform").*
+*(11) The jQuery code to open the map in a new window has been written by Simen Daehlin from [GITHUB](https://github.com/eventyret "The world's leading software development platform").*

 ------------
 ------------